 Ultrasound scanning cannot detect all birth defects.
 Ultrasound examinations performed at Los Olivos are related to the above purposes only.
 A normal ultrasound in this office does not assure the absence of birth defects or abnormalities.
-If you are at high risk for having a baby with a congenital anomaly, you should see a perinatologist for a Level II ultrasound.
-A Level II ultrasound is usually performed for women over 35 with or without an amniocentesis.
-Additional screening tests such as Nuchal Thickness Screening, AFP triple marker screening and amniocentesis can help to detect some birth defects, but NO screening test, including amniocentesis or ultrasound, can detect all birth defects.
+If you are at high risk for having a baby with a congenital anomaly, you should see a perinatologist for a detailed ultrasound.
+A detailed ultrasound is usually performed for women over 35 with or without an amniocentesis.
+Additional screening tests such as Nuchal Thickness Screening, AFP triple marker screening, non-invasive prenatal screening (NIPT), amniocentesis, and CVS can help to detect some birth defects, but no screening test or diagnostic test can detect all birth defects.